 Which is the best proxy for web debugging proxies?
 The answer is residential proxies.
 The main two reasons would be the ability to change the country server to test the website application and rotating proxy to hide your IP address deeply by dynamically changing the proxy IP address.

 Web debugging reveals the bugs and errors in your web application.
 It involves several steps that help to inspect the HTTP/s network traffic and identify bugs by capturing both requests and responses online.

-SSL proxy stands for Secure Socket Layers proxy, and is a transparent proxy that helps to encrypt your internet traffic and decrypt the network between the client (you) and the target server.
+SSL proxy stands for Secure Socket Layers proxy, a transparent proxy that helps encrypt your internet traffic and decrypt the network between the client (you) and the target server.
 With Charles and HTTP, you can monitor SSL and HTTPS traffic.

 Residential proxies are best for web debugging because residential proxies’ IP addresses resemble the standard IP provided by ISP.
 So, there is a higher chance of accessing restricted content and monitoring the traffic.